lindleyw/autonav/readme.txt

                      http://codex.wordpress.org/Template_Tags/query_posts#Orderby_Parameters
-		     The orderby parameter is not used when displaying attachments or images from a directory. 'pagemash' uses the PageMash plugin's order. imgrel="lightbox" Sets the relation tag of the <a> to be: rel="lightbox" group="vacation1" When combined with imgrel="lightbox*" this sets the relation tag to be: rel="lightbox[vacation1]
+		     The orderby parameter is not used when displaying attachments or images from a directory. 'pagemash' uses the PageMash plugin's order.
+		     'meta:subpage_title' sorts by the custom field 'subpage_title' or you can use any other custom field; note that Wordpress will ignore posts or pages without that custom field. imgrel="lightbox" Sets the relation tag of the <a> to be: rel="lightbox" group="vacation1" When combined with imgrel="lightbox*" this sets the relation tag to be: rel="lightbox[vacation1]